We all have a role to play in protecting ourselves online. You can reduce your risk from online threats by following these simple cyber safe actions.

 Software updates fix weaknesses or gaps in your devices’ security.
 Installing regular updates will keep your devices secure and makes it harder for cybercriminals to access them.

-Turn on automatic updates so you are notified when an update is available, and be sure to install software updates when prompted.
+Turn on automatic updates so your device tells you when an update is available.
+Be sure to install software updates when prompted.
 Learn how to update your devices.(Opens in a new tab/window)

 Information you share on public internet forums, social media or through your device settings can put you at an increased risk of becoming a victim of cybercrime.

 It is important to check your privacy and location settings often to make sure you are not accidentally sharing any personal or identifying information about yourself with the public.
-Information like your suburb, family or pet names can be used by cybercriminals to impersonate you and access your accounts.
+Cybercriminals can use information like your suburb, family or pet names to impersonate you and access your accounts.

 Settings to check: